mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 table, hoping for the Melee (blade) skill, but rolls a 6 and picks up Streetwise instead).
-Again, he is uninjured [rolls an 8 on his Survival roll], but he is given an interesting proposition – a criminal syndicate wants to smuggle some goods offworld, and Jamison’s role as 2nd Offi cer means he could alter the cargo manifest to hide the goods.
+Again, he is uninjured [rolls an 8 on his Survival roll], but he is given an interesting proposition – a criminal syndicate wants to smuggle some goods offworld, and Jamison's role as 2nd Offi cer means he could alter the cargo manifest to hide the goods.
 [Rolls a 3 on Event table].
 If he refuses, the criminal syndicate will be... displeased.
 Jamison has to persuade the cargo master to